zghafari/keep-my-site-up/README.md

-# keep-my-site-up
+# Reduce load times by curling your servers!
 Simple bash and batch script to keep shared hosting servers like GoDaddy from going to sleep

 ## Introduction
 GoDaddy servers tend to go to sleep after more than 5 minutes.
-These scripts curl the server and make sure they stay active reducing load times from 10 seconds to .5 - 1 second.
+These scripts curl the server every 4 minutes so they stay active reducing load times from 10 seconds to .5 - 1 second.

 ## Usage
 Change the variables within the scripts and run them!